enasequence/read_docs/faq_run_error.rst

   View our pages on `Programmatic Run Updates <prog_08.html>`_ to learn more about this.

-ERROR: Number Of Lines Is Not A Multiple Of Four
+Error: Number Of Lines Is Not A Multiple Of Four
 ================================================

 | This error is specific to FASTQ files: each entry in such a file should comprise exactly four lines.